How To Send Cold Emails Without Landing In Spam (2023) - Beginner’s Guide

 1.2 Set up your domain (SPF, DKIM, DMARC & domain forwarding)

-1.3 Set up your email address (profile picture & signature)
+1.3 Set up your email account (profile picture, signature & name)

 You need to send cold emails from a business email address that is associated with a domain.